moothes/SALOD/README.md

 # Latest Update - 2023/06/27:
 * MENet (CVPR 2023) is available, but not guaranteed to achiveve SOTA performance.
+* New loss_factory formatting style.
+See base/loss.py for details.

 # Datasets
 Our SALOD dataset can be downloaded from: [SALOD](https://drive.google.com/file/d/1kxhUoWUAnFhOE_ZoA1www8msG2pKHg3_/view?usp=sharing).